Static Wind Load Construction

 - Cornell codes and listings

-If you know only the wind speed and a couple of the other variables for determining the required wind load, the DASMA website has a wind load calculator that determines the approximate psf requirements.
+If you only know the wind speed and a couple of the other variable for determining the required wind load, the DASMA website has a wind load calculator that determines the approximate PSF requirements.
 This should only be used as a guide.

-In order to determine the exact PSF requirements the following variables are required: wind speed (in mph), exposure category, door area, mean roof height, roof slope, directionality factor, surrounding topography, zone, positive or negative pressure and internal building pressure.
+If you are in need of the exact PSF requirements the following variables are required: wind speed (in mph), exposure category, door area, mean roof height, roof slope, directional factor, surrounding topography, zone, positive or negative pressure and internal building pressure.